 The book offers concrete approaches, concepts, and tools that will enable higher education leaders to identify, address, and counteract persistent structural and behavioral barriers to inclusion.
 As such, it shares a series of practical recommendations that will assist presidents, provosts, executive officers, boards of trustees, faculty, administrators, diversity officers, human resource leaders, diversity taskforces, and researchers as they seek to implement comprehensive strategies that result in sustained diversity change.

-Rethinking Diversity Frameworks in Higher Education is an important contribution to the conversation on how do we make our colleges more accessible, more diverse, more equitable, and more inclusive.
-After having been a chief diversity officer for 5 years at a major research institution, this is the book that I wish I had read before taking on the task.
-It will be on my book shelf within my reach for as long as I am in the position.
-Dr. Robert M. Sellers, Vice Provost for Equity and Inclusion & Chief Diversity Officer, University of Michigan
+Rethinking Diversity Frameworks in Higher Education is an important contribution to the conversation on how we make our colleges more accessible, more diverse, more equitable, and more inclusive.
+After having been a chief diversity officer for five years at a major research institution, this is the book that I wish I had read before taking on the task.
+It will be on my bookshelf within my reach for as long as I am in the position. – Dr. Robert M. Sellers, Vice Provost for Equity and Inclusion & Chief Diversity Officer, University of Michigan